Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Relative Singular Supports and Characteristic Cycles ( , , )

 where $(C_a,df)_{T^\ast X,x}$ is the intersection number, supported on the fiber of $x$, of $C_a$ and the section $f^\ast\omega$ of $T^\ast X$ defined by the pull-back of a basis $\omega$ of $T^\ast Y$ on a neighborhood of $f(x)\in Y$. \end{enumerate} \end{df}

-\begin{df} Let $X$ and $C$ be as above. \begin{enumerate} \item $\varphi$ is said to be an $A$-valued function on isolated $C$-characteristic points if, for every diagram
+\begin{df} Let $X$ and $C$ be as above. \begin{enumerate} \item $\varphi$ is said to be {\rm an $A$-valued function on isolated $C$-characteristic points} if, for every diagram

-of $k$-schemes and a point $u\in |U|$ such that $Y$ is a smooth curve over $k$, $U$ is \'etale over $X$, and $u\in U$ is an at most isolated $C$-characteristic point of $f$, an element $\varphi(f,u)\in A$ is given.
-Further this assignment should satisfy the following conditions: \begin{itemize} \item $\varphi(f,u)$ is $0$ when $u$ is not an isolated $C$-characteristic point. \item For every commutative diagram
+of $k$-schemes and a closed point $u\in |U|$ such that $Y$ is a smooth curve over $k$, $U$ is \'etale over $X$, and $u$ is an at most isolated $C$-characteristic point of $f$, an element $\varphi(f,u)\in A$ is given.
+Further this assignment should satisfy the following conditions: \begin{enumerate} \item $\varphi(f,u)$ is $0$ when $u$ is not an isolated $C$-characteristic point. \item For every commutative diagram